JonasRein/Song-Lin-Group/README.md

 _____________________________________________________________________________________________________________
 #### Please also check SigmanGroup (https://github.com/SigmanGroup) for more data-science tools for chemical applications
 #### Citation
 This code is released under the MIT license.
 Commercial use, Modification, Distribution and Private use are all permitted.
-The use of this workflow can be acknowledged with the following citation:
+The use of this workflow can be acknowledged with the following citation: Rein, J.; Meinhardt, J. M.; Hofstra Wahlman, J. L.; Sigman, M. S.; Lin, S. A Physical Organic Approach towards Statistical Modeling of Tetrazole and Azide Decomposition, 2022